 What if a bereaved partner may prefer to return?

 Perhaps, in some instances, a bereaved partner may not wish to settle in the UK but may prefer to return to his/her country of origin.
 Accordingly, in such situations, an applicant may get a further leave to remain for 6 months, which is mostly subject to the same conditions as their last grant of limited leave so as to give the bereaved partner time to sort out his/her affairs.

 Refusal of ILR as a Bereaved Partner

 Under paragraph D-BPILR.1.3., if the applicant does not meet the requirements for indefinite leave to remain or further leave to remain as a bereaved partner under D-BPILR.1.2., their application will be refused.
-However, refusal letter provides for an administrative review, but there is no right of appeal for bereaved partner ILR application.
+Certainly, a refusal letter provides for an administrative review.
+However, there is no right of appeal for bereaved partner ILR application.